alisha2305/laptop-price-prediction/README.md

 Data cleaning and preprocessing

 Feature engineering

 Splitting data into training and testing sets

-Choosing the best model (e.g., Linear Regression, Decission tree, etc.)
+Choosing the best model (e.g., Linear Regression, Decision Tree, etc.)

 Evaluating model performance using metrics like RMSE and R-squared